InterLoop219/Hackly-Holidyas-Space-Racing-Writeups/web/Stolen Research.md

 ```

-  So we need to find java process
+  So we need to find a java process

-  What PPID malego has?
+  Now let's see what PPID malego has?

 ```
 strongleong@WIN-U8I7TONIUR7:~$ vol.py --profile Linux5_10_0-kali8-amd64x64 -f memdump.vmem linux_pstree